mxab/testcontainers-java/docs/features/configuration.md

 > The resource reaper is responsible for container removal and automatic cleanup of dead containers at JVM shutdown
 > **ryuk.container.privileged = false**
 > In some environments ryuk must be started in privileged mode to work properly (--privileged flag)

-Testcontainers uses public Docker images to perform different actions like startup checks, VNC recording and others.
-Some companies disallow the usage of Docker Hub, but you can override `*.image` properties with your own images from your private registry to workaround that.